Mahmoud-Emad/Switchkeys/clients/py/README.md

-# SwitchKey Python Client
+# SwitchKeys Python Client

-The SwitchKey Python Client provides a convenient way to interact with the SwitchKey API using Python applications.
-This README provides an overview of the SwitchKey Python Client, its installation process, usage instructions, and additional resources.
+The SwitchKeys Python Client provides a convenient way to interact with the SwitchKeys API using Python applications.
+This README provides an overview of the SwitchKeys Python Client, its installation process, usage instructions, and additional resources.

 ## Table of Contents